esigler/lita-locker/README.md

 lock <subject> <time>  - A time-limited reservation.  <time> must be a number with a "s", "m", or "h" postfix.
 * unlock <subject>       - Remove a reservation.
 This can only be done by whomever made the request.
 * unlock <subject> force - Force removal of a reservation.
-This can be done by anyone. state <subject>        - Show the state of <subject>, including if it is locked, unlocked, and pending reservations.
+This can be done by anyone.
 ```

 ### Reservations